SMores/wvbr/README.md

 For beginners, for more information on how Rails works, including a thorough beginner's tutorial, check out [Mark Hartl's awesome book](https://www.railstutorial.org/book).

+Make sure you have the [Heroku toolbelt](https://toolbelt.heroku.com/) and Git installed.

 You must have Postgres installed locally to run this app locally!
 [Here is a link for Mac OS X](http://postgresapp.com/).
-Run `rake db:create`
+Run `rake db:create RAILS_ENV='development'` to create the db on your local machine, and then `heroku pg:pull HEROKU_POSTGRESQL_RED wvbr_dev --app wvbr` to populate it with the data from the server.

 This app primarily utilizes [Refinery](http://refinerycms.com) for content management.
 Check out the [guides](http://refinerycms.com/guides) for some help getting started.
 Useful information will be documented here: